LoginRadius/java-sdk/README.md

 <h6 id="PostMessage-post-">Post Message API (POST)</h6>
- Post Message API is used to post messages to the user’s contacts.<br><br><b>Supported Providers:</b> Twitter, LinkedIn <br><br>The Message API is used to post messages to the user’s contacts.
+ Post Message API is used to post messages to the user's contacts.<br><br><b>Supported Providers:</b> Twitter, LinkedIn <br><br>The Message API is used to post messages to the user?s contacts.
 This is one of the APIs that makes up the LoginRadius Friend Invite System.
 After using the Contact API, you can send messages to the retrieved contacts.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br>GET & POST Message API work the same way except the API method is different [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/post-message-api)

 ```